 At St Joseph’s, we believe that ability to read is fundamental to our children succeeding; enabling them to access the next stage of their education and beyond.
 Our curriculum has been designed to ensure that pupils have opportunities to develop a lifelong love of reading.
 Our aim is to ensure that pupils gain a thirst for reading a range of genres and participating in discussions about the books; exploring the language used by different authors and the impact the written words have on the reader.
 Our curriculum has also been designed to ensure that pupils not only read for pleasure but to use books to research and gather new knowledge to extend their understanding.

 Reading is an important part of our curriculum and is an integral part of all of our lessons.
 At St Joseph’s we teach reading through:

-• Discreet comprehension lessons: We teach lessons which focus on developing pupils’ level of understanding of the text, through discussion, written and oral tasks; and the exploration of new vocabulary.
-Pupils will be taught to retrieve, infer, predict, summarise, analyse and evaluate a whole class text.
+- Cracking Comprehension – Discreet comprehension lessons: We teach lessons which focus on developing pupils’ level of understanding of the text, through discussion, written and oral tasks; and the exploration of new vocabulary.
+Pupils will be taught to retrieve, infer, predict, summarise, analyse and evaluate.

-• Book fairs/donations: The Travelling Book Company visit school each year and a % of all books sales provides the school with new resources.
-We are also in the process of setting up an Amazon ‘wish list’ where parents can order and donate requested books to be sent directly to school.
+- Book fairs/donations: The Travelling Book Company visit school each year and a % of all books sales provides the school with new resources.

 Each Key Stage within the school focuses on age appropriate skills and uses a range of strategies and interventions to support the pupils.